Renault ZOE interior, dashboard & comfort

 We haven’t tried the standard seven-inch touchscreen that you get in the bottom two ZOE trim levels, but the software is the same across the range and delivers fairly straightforward menu layouts and a navigation system with public charger search function.
 DAB radio, USB inputs in the front and back of the car, Apple CarPlay and Android Auto are all included, too.

 It can be hard to find some basic functions, such as turning off the navigation announcements, but otherwise the key menus are easy to find and understand and – on the top-spec 9.3-inch screen – the icons are easy to hit precisely and respond quickly.
 The graphics are a little basic by the standards of the systems you get in some rivals, but they’re easy to see even in bright sunlight.
-Renault will also offer a ‘MY Renault’ app, which allows you to plan routes in advance and send them to the car, as well as to set charging parameters and pre-heat or cool the car ready for when you expect to leave.
-The app hasn’t been launched yet, so we can’t comment on how easy it is to use, but it’ll be ready for when customer deliveries of this car begin in January 2020.
+Renault also offers a ‘MY Renault’ app, which allows you to plan routes in advance and send them to the car, as well as to set charging parameters and pre-heat or cool the car ready for when you expect to leave.

 In This Review